codefresh-io/cap-docs.codefresh.io/_docs/integrations/dockerhub.md

 ---
 title: "Docker Hub Registry"
-description: "Push, Pull and Deploy images from Dockerhub"
+description: ""
 group: integrations
 sub-group: container-registries
 toc: true
 ---

-Codefresh has native support for interacting with Docker Hub registries.
+Codefresh has native support for interacting with Docker Hub registries, to push, pull, and deploy images from Docker Hub.
-For information on adding a Docker Hub integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/) .
+For information on adding a Docker Hub integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/).

 ### Prerequisites
 Before you configure settings in Codefresh to integrate Docker Hub registry, do the following: